 We realize that cavity reversal might sound like something out of a sci-fi novel, but it is possible to reverse the effects of cavities naturally, despite widely held beliefs.
 Most people think that once they have a cavity, the only remedy is to have that tooth drilled and filled in with a biocompatible artificial material.
 In fact, one study published in the British Medical Journal asserts that cavities and tooth decay can potentially be reversed with a healthy and balanced diet.

 This study was performed on 62 kids with cavities, all of which were divided into three separate diet groups.
 Group 1 would eat a standard diet plus oatmeal (which is rich in phytic acid).
 Group 2 would eat a normal diet supplemented with vitamin D. Finally, Group 3 would eat a grain-free diet supplemented with vitamin D.

 The results found that Group 1 had the least satisfactory results.
 This diet high in grains and phytic acid showed an increase in cavities across the board.
 Group 2 showed slight improvements in their cavities.
 Group 3 showed the most promising results — nearly all cavities were healed.
 Group 3’s diet followed grain-free parameters and replaced grains with nutrient-rich foods (vegetables, fruits, meat, milk and vitamin D supplementation).

 This study helps to prove that most of us have a grave misunderstanding of cavities and also of the effects of a healthy diet that go beyond weight and physical appearance.
-At Bedford Dental Group we educate our patients about the link between good oral health and good overall health, and this is yet another example of how living a healthy and conscious lifestyle can make your life better on multiple fronts.
+At Bedford Dental Group, we educate our patients about the link between good oral health and good overall health, and this is yet another example of how living a health-conscious lifestyle can make your life better on multiple fronts.